A golf cart lift kit is one of the most popular golf cart accessories available today.

 Using the cart to transport young children or older adults may not be a good idea because of safety concerns.

-Once you’ve decided if a lifted golf cart is suitable for your needs, the next step is choosing the right lift kit for your requirements.
-We have several options available.
+Once you’ve decided if a lifted golf cart is suitable, the next step is choosing the right lift kit for your requirements.
+Again, we have several options available.

 Visit the Carts & Parts showroom to help you make your decision.
 Contact us at (937) 459-8891 for questions.
 We are here for you.

 My son is interested in a golf cart for commuting around the neighborhood with a family of 5 with 3 very young children.
 Do you recommend a raised cart – or not raised?
 Thank you!

 Hi Sharon, Thank you for your question.
 Since one of the main reasons for having a lifted golf cart is for better clearance, it sounds like that’s not something your son will need commuting around the neighborhood.
 Also, keep in mind that it may be difficult for young children to climb in and out since a lifted cart is higher off the ground.
 Finally, and more importantly, there are safety issues to consider since a lifted cart is faster and can take corners at higher speeds.
 Hope this helps.
 If you have any more questions, please reach out to us at (937) 459-8891.

 We just purchased a new stock valor cart a week ago from you.
 The ride quality leaves a lot to be desired on grass, gravel or pavement.
 What lift kit would you recommend using to improve the ride quality, but still be able to keep the stock 10″ rims and I believe 14″ tires that came with the cart?
 A little wider setup would be preferred to go with the height change as well.